groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/01_Variables.md

 	* A logical value of `true` or `false`
 * Characters and strings
 	* A character is a single letter, number or symbol (e.g. `#`)
-	* A piece of text is referred to as a string
+	* A piece of text is referred to as a "string"
 * Numbers
 	* Integers (whole numbers) both positive and negative
 	* Decimals (fractional numbers) both positive and negative
-* Dates
+* Dates and times
+	* You know, like dates and times
 * Lists and sets
 	* A variable that holds a number of values (list)
 	* A variable that holds unique values (set)